-If you’re thinking about introducing your kids to art for the very first time and not sure you’re up to heading to the big guns in the city, why not stay local and visit the Montclair Art Museum (MAM) in Montclair?
+If you’re thinking about introducing your kids to art for the very first time and don’t want to deal with the city, why not stay local and visit the Montclair Art Museum (MAM) in Montclair?
 Since 1914, this museum has been a hub for American art and features an impressive collection of Native American art—one of the best in the Northeast.
-With over 12,000 pieces to explore, including classic and contemporary paintings, intricate basketry, stunning sculptures, and beautiful pottery, you can spend time familiarizing your kids with art genres and concepts.
+With over 12,000 pieces to explore, including classic and contemporary paintings, intricate basketry, stunning sculptures, and beautiful pottery, you can help your kids familiarize themselves with art genres and concepts.
 Gather clues in their family scavenger hunt or sign up for one of their dynamic classes, camps, and family programs together.
 Read on for what to know about the Montclair Art Museum and how this NJ gem is one place you won’t want to miss. (featured photo credit: @mammontclair)

 The Montclair Art Museum